SkyTreasure/Kotlin-Firebase-Group-Chat/README.md

 # Kotlin-Firebase-Group-Chat
 Group chat using firebase built in Kotlin.
-(Unstable, crashes at some places)

 ## Features-
 1. Groupchat